-- 1,263 people had some training in safeguarding adults - a lot of different people went to training for the first time which is good - Harrow Mencap set up and gave learning disability awareness training in local schools - Mind in Harrow's education course promoted the Police's "little book of big scams" section about on-line scams about "modern day slavery"
+- 1,247 people had some training in safeguarding adults

+- some different people went to

+training for the first time which is good

+Harrow Mencap set up a

+"safety hub" at Morrisons and

+Cedars Community Centre

+- Mind in Harrow ran 4 sessions about scams and fraud for 50 service users

-- Mind in Harrow gave new user friendly information about safeguarding and Prevent to over 200 people with mental health needs
+- Mind in Harrow gave user friendly

+information about safeguarding

+(keeping safe) to over 200 people with mental health needs

 - special events were held on

 Dignity Awareness Day in

-February 2018, especially at care
+February 2019, especially at care

 homes and day centres

-Central & North West London Mental Health Trust (CNWL) had more training for staff
+Central & North West London Mental Health Trust (CNWL) have a leaflet about sexual safety

-- last year the HSAB did more work on "Making Safeguarding Personal" and most people interviewed by an independent social worker said they felt more in control of what happens

-- the HSAB sent out a newsletter every

-3 months to keep staff and volunteers

-up to date.
-Topics included: scams

-Dignity Action Day 2018; fire safety;
+- last year the HSAB did more work on "Making Safeguarding Personal" and most people interviewed by an independent social worker said they felt more in control of what happens - the HSAB sent out a newsletter every 3 months to keep staff and volunteers up to date.
+Topics included: scams Dignity Action Day 2019; and fire safety the local Police told the Safeguarding Adults teams every time they found a person that they were worried about local NHS hospitals made sure that all their staff have had up to date safeguarding adults training and that their patients know how to report a concern a lot of information was collected from the people who called because they were worried that someone may have been abused.

-sexual exploitation (taking advantage of someone); financial abuse (e.g. theft)

-• the local Police told the Safeguarding Adults teams every

-time they found a person that they were worried about
+METROPOLITAN

-METROPOLITAN POLICE
+POLICE